-Touching exposed and voltage-bearing elements causes an electric shock.
-Improper connection of the mains supply leads to the risk of touchable live housing parts.
+Contact with exposed and live elements generate an electric shock.
+Incorrect connection of the mains supply leads to the risk of live housing parts that can be touched.
 There is a risk to life.

-- Before the installation, check that the connection leads are voltage-free. - Make sure that electrical installations are only carried out by qualified electricians. - Provide adequate grounding for the device. - After connection work, carry out an earthed conductor check.
+- Before the installation, check that the connection leads are voltage-free. - Make sure that electrical installations are only carried out by qualified electricians. - Provide adequate grounding for the device. - After connection work, do a PE conductor check.